-- Propose a preclinical research plan in an area of pharmaceutical market failure. - Conduct research at Technology Readiness Levels (TRLs) 2-6. - Include at least one Canadian SME. - Provide proof of matching funds to cover the remaining cost, as Conscience will fund a maximum of 33%. - Commit to our Open Science Policy.
+- Propose a preclinical research plan in an area of pharmaceutical market failure. - Conduct research at Technology Readiness Levels (TRLs) 2-6. - Include at least one Canadian SME. - Provide proof of matching funds to cover the remaining cost, as Conscience will fund a maximum of 33% to academics and 50% to SMEs. - Commit to our Open Science Policy.